Generative Machine Learning for Multivariate Angular Simulation: Generative methods

 \subsection{Normalizing flows}

-Normalizing flow models provide a tractable but flexible way to build generative models, that have been successfully used in a variety of domains.
-Intuitively, normalizing flows aim to approximate a target density using an $N$-dimensional base distribution $p_\text{base}$ and a transformation $T$, that is
+Normalizing flows provide a tractable but flexible way to build generative models, and have been successfully used in a variety of domains.
+Intuitively, normalizing flows aim to approximate a $(d-1)$-dimensional target density (spherical angles here) using a $(d-1)$-dimensional base distribution $p_\text{base}$ and a transformation $T$, that is

 If the transformation $T$ is a diffeomorphism, meaning it is invertible with both $T$ and $T^{-1}$ differentiable, then the standard change of variables formula gives the density of $\boldsymbol{U}$ as